Rhinoplasty (Nose Surgery)

 A thorough analysis and examination of the nose is essential to perform a perfect rhinoplasty.
 Only in this way can the new structure of your nose be determined together with you, while simultaneously addressing any existing issues.

-In rhinoplasty, it is important to understand the structure of your nose, which consists of cartilage, bone, muscles, and ligaments, as well as their interrelationships.
-Additionally, it is crucial to ensure that the nasal function is improved or maintained during the nasal correction.
+In rhinoplasty, it is crucial to understand the structure of your nose, which consists of cartilage, bone, muscles, and ligaments, as well as their interconnections.
+Additionally, special attention must be given to ensuring that nasal function is not only preserved but also improved during the correction.

 In the reconstruction of the nasal framework, it may be necessary to use “tissue material.”
 This tissue is typically bone or cartilage, which is taken from the nose itself or the ears.
 For more extensive rhinoplasty procedures, this tissue may also be taken from other areas.
 During a detailed consultation, you will be informed about the best approach for your individual case.